Healthy Homes Assessment Elderslea

 Elderslea Moisture Ingress & Drainage

-Making sure your rental property is protected from the effects of moisture isn’t just a matter of the inside of the building; you have to make sure there is somewhere to allow surface, rain and ground water to go, and stop it from coming into the building.
-When it concerns damp and moisture it’s usually those concerns that you aren’t aware of that can become a big problem, causing damage to your investment and harming your tenant’s health.
+Protecting your rental property from the effects of moisture isn’t just a matter of the inside; you have to ensure there is somewhere for surface, rain and ground water to go, and stop it from coming into the building.
+When it is about damp and water, it’s often not apparent that it can cause a lot of trouble that can cause the property to suffer and harming the tenant’s well-being.

-Rental properties must be equipped with effective drainage for the removal of rainwater, storm water and ground water, including an appropriate outfall or runoff.
-Making sure that the water has a location to go, and it doesn’t sit beneath buildings is an essential part of making sure your property is dry.
+Rental properties must have efficient drainage to get rid of the stormwater and surface waters and groundwater, with an appropriate outfall or runoff.
+Making sure that the water has a place to go, and also that it can’t linger underneath the buildings is a vital aspect of making sure your property is dry.

-Alongside a drainage system to prevent the ingress of moisture, if your apartment has an enclosed gap between the floor and soil, a ground-water barrier must be constructed if it’s reasonably practicable to do so.
+In addition to a drainage system to avoid the ingress of moisture, if your apartment has an enclosed gap between the floor and soil, a ground-water barrier should be put in place if it’s reasonably practicable to do so.

-Ground moisture barriers are usually made of polythene and is laid on top of the ground, to block any moisture from the ground from getting into the structure.
-It also helps prevent water damage to the floor insulation.
+An underground moisture barrier generally a polythene sheet laid over the ground, to block any moisture from the ground from accumulating into the home.
+It also helps to prevent any damage to your underfloor insulation.

 moisture ingress and drainage inspection